30 Years of Black History Month: Honouring Black Brilliance Across Generations — From Nation Builders to Tomorrow’s Visionaries

 Check out the newest initiative from the Reconciliation & Inclusion team.
 Field Notes offers a collection of resources that the R&I team has personally engaged with, reflected on and found meaningful in their own learning.
 This edition is specific to Black History Month, and aims to deepen awareness and support inclusive practice.

-Seneca Libraries Sexual Violence Prevention Month resources
+Seneca Libraries Black History Month resources

 Check out Seneca Libraries' Black History Month resource guide.
 The resources offer a selection of library eBooks, library streaming videos and websites where you can learn more about the achievements, contributions and past & present experiences of Black Canadians.